FinalCondom/SanTour/README.md

 In order to run this project, you will need to upload this project on your android studio,

+* You can download visual studio here: https://www.visualstudio.com/downloads/

+* You can register to firebase here: https://firebase.google.com/ using a google account for your project

 configure your firebase database and allow the modification of the database by everyone,

 configure the firebase Storage and allow its modification for everyone